t1ngchun/ECS272-Fall2023-final/README.md

 ## Visualization: Overview of the whole dataset
 The overview starts with a page briefly introducing the *Columbine Shooting Event* as shown in the figure.

+Once the user enter the section, a `story-telling` visualization is shown where each section represents a part of our story.

 <img src="./clrchen/data/overview.png" alt="drawing" width="auto"/>

-Once the user enter the next section, a `story-telling` visualization is shown where each section represents a part of our story.

 In the beginning, we'll show three `geographical maps` of the United States.
 In the first map, the state where Columbine Shooting Event occurred will be colored orange.
 The second map with different dots scattered around, each dot representing a school shooting event.
 For the last map, we show the states that have high occurrences over 10 shooting events from 1999 to 2023.